FAIRFAX DRUG CRIMES LAWYER

 That crime is punishable on conviction with 5 to 40 years in prison, a fine as high as $1 million, and a mandatory minimum prison term of 3 years.
 The mandatory minimum prison term rises to 10 years with any subsequent conviction.

 The facts are clear.
 Drug and drug-related crimes are penalized harshly in Virginia.
-If you’re accused of any drug crime in this state, you cannot afford to hire the wrong defense attorney.
+If you’re accused of any drug crime or controlled substance crime in this state, you cannot afford to hire the wrong Virginia drug crime lawyer.

 Trying to act as your own attorney isn’t a very good idea, either.
 Drug laws are just too complex and confusing, and you could make a big mistake or say something that could be used in court against you.